PiwikPRO/PPMS-PublicDocs/glossary.rst

         `here <https://help.piwik.pro/audience-manager/data-sources/>`_.

         .. note::
-            If :term:`custom attribute` will use same name - it will be represented as separate :term:`attribute`.
+            If :term:`custom attribute` uses the same name - it will be represented as a separate :term:`attribute`.

     Custom attribute
         :term:`Attribute` generated from value provided by source other than :term:`Analytics` (e.g.